 All the major new developments will make a contribution.
 The most significant is the Elephant Park scheme, which incorporates a major new park for London.
 This 1.5 hectare green space includes 400 trees, including 122 mature trees retained from the former Heygate estate.

 There will be many more trees planted elsewhere too – more than 1200 in total – and there will be more investment in open spaces throughout the neighbourhood. £6m is being spent to renovate local parks.
-This includes Pullens Gardens, Victory Square, Dickens’ Fields, Nursery Row Park, Newington Gardens and St Mary’s Churchyard.
+This includes Pullens Gardens, Victory Community Park, Dickens’ Fields, Nursery Row Park, Newington Gardens and St Mary’s Churchyard.

 Three new public squares have been created in the area too.
 The first was Elephant Square – created by TfL on the site of the former northern roundabout.
 This was followed by Castle Square (built as part of Delancey’s development at Elephant Road) and then Walworth Square, now home to the Southwark Memorial, which opened at the end of 2018.